fenfisdi/cdslab_auth/README.md

 [JSON Web Signature](https://python-jose.readthedocs.io/en/latest/jws/index.html)
 )

-Once you have finished with these configurations, then your app will be ready!!
+Once you have finished with these configurations, then your app will be ready!!.

 The final step is run the application with help of uvicorn, for this just type: